 Oregon Lawmakers must help prevent insurance rate increases.

-Senate Bill 174 would undermine protections for families and small businesses and risk making insurance harder to find and more expensive at a time we can least afford it.
+Bad Faith legislation would undermine protections for families and small businesses and risk making insurance harder to find and more expensive at a time we can least afford it.
+Together, we helped defeat this legislation once again in 2025!

 Oregonians are already finding it harder to get affordable insurance for their homes, vehicles, and businesses.
 Premiums are up, existing policies are being canceled or not renewed, and in some communities it is hard to get coverage altogether.
-But instead of protecting Oregon consumers with legislation that promotes a stable insurance market, SB 174 adds the threat of more lawsuits, more fees for lawyers and more costly regulation.
+But instead of protecting Oregon consumers with legislation that promotes a stable insurance market, bad faith legislation adds the threat of more lawsuits, more fees for lawyers and more costly regulation.

 The Facts

-• Senate Bill 174 Risks Raising Insurance Premiums
+• Bad Faith Legislation Risks Raising Insurance Premiums

 A recent study by Milliman found that this legislation would cost Oregon consumers $0.6-1.4 billion, an estimated 7% to 16% rise in premiums paid by Oregon residents and businesses.